Chris Kreider Game Preview: Rangers vs. Wild

 Kreider Season Stats Insights

+- In 12 games this season, Kreider has a plus-minus rating of +4, while averaging 18:37 on the ice per game.

-- In six of 10 games this year, Kreider has scored a goal, and he has one game with multiple goals.
+- In eight of 12 games this season, Kreider has scored a goal, and he has one game with multiple goals.

-- In seven of 10 games this year, Kreider has recorded a point, and in one of those games he came away with multiple points.
+- Kreider has a point in nine of 12 games this season, with multiple points in two of them.

-- In two of 10 contests this year, Kreider has had an assist, but he has not recorded multiple assists in a game yet.
+- In three of 12 games this year, Kreider has had an assist, but no games with multiple assists.

-- Kreider's implied probability to go over his point total is 61.7% based on the odds.
+- The implied probability is 59.8% that Kreider hits the over on his points over/under based on the odds.

-- There is an implied probability of 36.4% of Kreider going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Kreider has an implied probability of 35.1% of going over his assist prop bet.

 Sign up for Underdog fantasy today.